Ivan1225/NameViz/README.md

 ## Work

 This part shows each member response to which part of project.
-David: Write regex and algorithm that search different kinds of names from java file

 ### Analysis

 * David Chen
+  * Write regex and algorithm that search different kinds of names from java file
 * Jude Sidloski
+  * Wrote the part of the program that traverses a project directory.
+  * Track nesting of code to determine what classes and methods names belong to.
+  * Designed data structure for a name object and the tree that holds all the names.
 * Ivan Zhang
   * Research resource of accuracy of WordNet words bank.
   * Using regex and WordNet to analysis each word in a name to check if the word match correct pattern of Java naming convention.